nuprl/Stopify/README.md

 - `-r, --resample-interval <interval>` (optional) How frequently should Stopify check the system time?
 By default, it is the same as `--yield`.

+- `--no-webpack` (optional).
+Stopify may use Webpack to support certain command-line flags.
+Use `--no-webpack` to disable Webpack.
+Note that programs that require Webpack will not run in the browser with `--no-webpack`.
+  If you use this flag, you'll need to apply Webpack yourself.

 - `--require-runtime` (optional) Set this flag to have Stopify use `require()` to load its runtime system.
 This is necessary to run stopified programs